 So, if you find yourself in Japan on the 24th, why not pluck up the courage to ask your crush out on a date?

-Festive illuminations have become a popular attraction that usually stretch between november to december.
+Festive illuminations have become a popular attraction that usually stretches between November to December.
 The streets of many major cities are lit up at night with fairy lights.
-The most impressive is the Kobe Illuminarie which was first constructed to commemerate the victims of the Kobe Earthquake.
+The most impressive is the Kobe Illuminarie which was first constructed to commemorate the victims of the Kobe Earthquake.